 A folder of Vietnamese supplier PDFs lands in your inbox on a Monday.
 Mixed running-shoe and casual-sneaker shipment, twelve styles across three factories, entry filing on Wednesday.
 Your generic OCR tool runs through the batch and gives you a clean spreadsheet of style numbers, FOB totals, and country of manufacture.
 None of that gets you to a Chapter 64 entry.
-The columns CBP needs to classify each pair — outer-sole constituent material with surface-area dominance, upper constituent material with surface-area dominance, gender, FOB unit value bracket, athletic indication, waterproof indication — are not on the supplier's commercial invoice in any form an OCR pass can lift.
+The columns CBP needs — outer-sole constituent material with surface-area dominance, upper constituent material with surface-area dominance, gender, FOB unit value bracket, athletic indication, waterproof indication — are not on the supplier's commercial invoice in any form an OCR pass can lift.
 Your spreadsheet has totals; it does not have a classification.

 The CF 5523 Interim Footwear Invoice as the column list you are building